Extremal Bases, Geometrically Separated Domains and Applications: Introduction

 \section{Introduction}

-{\MR{B}} {\tilde{\rho}} {\MR{L}} [1]{\overline{L_{#1}}} {\widetilde{\MR{B}}} [1]{\widetilde{L_{#1}}} {\widetilde{F^{\rho}}} {\MR{H}} {\widetilde{L}} [2]{\overline{L_{#1}^{#2}}} {\widetilde{\MR{L}}} {\MR{C}}
+\global\long \brond{\MR{B}} \global\long \rhotilde{\tilde{\rho}} \global\long \Lrond{\MR{L}} \global\long \Lbar#1{\overline{L_{#1}}} \global\long \Btilde{\widetilde{\MR{B}}} \global\long \Ltildep#1{\widetilde{L_{#1}}} \global\long \Ftilder{\widetilde{F^{\rho}}} \global\long \Hrond{\MR{H}} \global\long \Ltilde{\widetilde{L}} \global\long \Lbarp#1#2{\overline{L_{#1}^{#2}}} \global\long \Lrondt{\widetilde{\MR{L}}} \global\long \Crond{\MR{C}}

-The study of the regularity with sharp estimates for the Bergman and Szegö projections for pseudo-convex domains in $\mathbb{C}^{n}$ became very active for domains of finite type when D. Catlin proved his fundamental characterization of subelliptic estimates (\cite{Catlin-Est.-Sous-ellipt.}).
+The study of the regularity with sharp estimates for the Bergman and Szeg\"o projections for pseudo-convex domains in $\mathbb{C}^{n}$ became very active for domains of finite type when D. Catlin proved his fundamental characterization of subelliptic estimates (\cite{Catlin-Est.-Sous-ellipt.}).